ahmadnurfais/neo-adventura/profile_page/profile_page/README.md

-this is the prototype of the profile page
+this is the prototype for the profile page

 ![image](https://github.com/dickytrianza/neo-adventura/assets/93440841/eeb531ab-afcf-4f23-8a3a-c158692b2c03)